Tony Kirkham

-Tony Kirkham is the former Head of Arboretum, Gardens & Horticulture Services, Royal Botanic Gardens, Kew.
+Tony Kirkham is the former Head of the Arboretum, Gardens & Horticulture Services, Royal Botanic Gardens, Kew.

 Among many accolades received during his career, he was awarded in 2009 the Associate of Honour by the Royal Horticultural Society (RHS), and in 2019, the Victoria Medal of Honour (VMH), established in 1897 "in perpetual remembrance of Her Majesty's glorious reign, and to enable the RHS Council to confer honour on British horticulturists."

 Career

 Born in Lancashire, England, Tony Kirkham moved to Surrey to become, at the age of 16, a forestry apprentice with Tilhill Forestry Nurseries.
 After a time spent working in Hamburg, Germany, learning about tree management within urban and park environments he moved to Kew to study the world-famous Diploma in Horticulture to broaden his knowledge in horticulture.

 The only student to be offered a job at Kew upon graduation, he spent the next 14 years managing part of Kew's arboretum.
 During this time, he completed several plant collecting expeditions in East Asia, including South Korea, Taiwan, the Russian Far East and Sakhalin Island, China and Japan to add to Kew's collection and replace trees lost in the Great Storm of 1987.

 After 43 years, Kirkham retired from the post of Kew's Head of Arboretum, Gardens and Horticultural Services where he and his team managed 14,000 trees and shared their passion for trees with the visitors to Kew.
 He is the author of several books and ran the "Treeathlon" to support the Trees for Cities campaign for more trees in urban areas in the UK, and says that “looking at trees anywhere in the world” is one of his hobbies.

-Kirkham sits on many professional committees including the International Dendrology Society, and sits on committees of the Royal Horticultural Society's Council.
+Kirkham sits on many professional committees and is a trustee of the International Dendrology Society, chairing the "Trees and Shrubs Online" Project.

+He is a member of council of the Royal Horticultural Society and vice chair of the Woody Expert Group and is a member of the RHS Awards Committee..

 He is a trustee of the Tree Register of Britain and Ireland (TROBI), and a trustee of the Chelsea Physic Garden, where he also chairs its Garden Advisory Committee.

 Kirkham is the patron of Tree, Design Action Group (TDAG).

+He has featured in several television documentaries about trees including: